avamsykiran/Swing_0900to1100_04Mar22_23Mar22/README.md

             You may create local repository on your project

-            For example if you have libs folder in project structure
+            For example if you have lib folder in project structure

             In libs folder you should create directory structure like: /groupId/artifactId/version/artifactId-version.jar